helmetWong/DeepLearning_begineer/README.md

 # DeepLearning_Jan2020
-A basic introduction to learn CNN
+A basic introduction to learning CNN

 ################################################################################################